martin-sedlacek/e3_equivariant_diffusion_molecules_blogpost/_posts/2024-06-30-equivariant_diffusion.md

-During training, our model learns to approximate the parameters of a posterior distributions at the next time step by minimizing the KL divergence between this estimate and the ground truth, which is equivalent to minimizing the negative log likelihood (TBA - reference).
+During training, our model learns to approximate the parameters of a posterior distributions at the next time step by minimizing the KL divergence between this estimate and the ground truth, which is equivalent objective to minimizing the negative log likelihood.

 $$
 \begin{align}